 When was the last time you got a full night of sleep?
 If you’re in the trenches of late-night feeds and constant diaper changes, it’s probably been a while.
 Even if your baby sleeps well, you might find that your struggle to switch your brain off.
 And the more you think about how little sleep you’ve had, the more elusive it becomes.
 You know you need to get some rest, but you don’t know how.

-Lots of things can contribute to insomnia, but it’s likely that anxiety is playing a big part, resulting in an unending train of thoughts you can’t control.
-If this is you, talking to a therapist can help, because counseling for new parents will help you work through the things that are on your mind, learn to let go of the things you can’t control, and find some new strategies to channel Sleeping Beauty.
+A lack of sleep can severely impact your mental health.
+There are a lot of things that can contribute to insomnia, but it’s likely that anxiety is playing a big part, resulting in an unending train of thoughts you can’t control.
+If this is you, talking to a therapist can help you work through the things that are on your mind, learn to let go of the things you can’t control, and find some new strategies to channel Sleeping Beauty.

 4. Career Remorse